Avondale Shipyard

 - Pumps

-Buildings and equipment used at Avondale likely also contained asbestos.
-Many buildings included asbestos at the same time it was prevalent in ships and for similar reasons.
+Many buildings and equipment used at Avondale likely also contained asbestos.
+At the same time, it was prevalent in ships and for similar reasons.
 Corrugated cement sheets, siding, roofing materials, flooring, adhesives, wallboard, and insulation of all types often contained asbestos.

 Who Was Exposed to Asbestos at Avondale?

-Anyone working at Avondale while asbestos was commonly used could have been exposed.
+Anyone working at Avondale while asbestos was commonly used could have been exposed to asbestos.
 Those at the greatest risk handled asbestos materials in the construction of ships.
-Damaging asbestos materials causes the fibers to come loose, where workers inhale them.
+Damaging asbestos materials causes the fibers to come loose.
+Workers could then inadvertently inhale the asbestos fibers.

 This means that maintenance and repair workers were also at serious risk, as they often disrupted asbestos materials.
-Shipbuilders, repairers, maintenance workers, boiler workers, insulation installers, and others handling the materials directly were at the greatest risk.
+At greatest risk of asbestos exposure at Avondale were:

 - Joseph Hilburn worked at Avondale in the 1960s and received a diagnosis of mesothelioma in 2017.
 He filed a lawsuit against Avondale and also several asbestos manufacturers, including Eagle Asbestos and Packing Co. and McCarty Corporation.
 His case is currently in federal court.[3]